 Gaston’s interests focus on natural subject matter and her preferred mediums are Oil Painting and Botanical Illustration.
 Primary influences on her work include Dutch still-life paintings, abstract Expressionism, early American landscape paintings.
 She also draws inspiration from gardening and daily life, with all its contrasts and connections.

 Clair Gaston’s works have been featured and shown throughout the state of Texas and the East Coast at institutions including The Austin Museum of Art (now known as The Contemporary Austin), Davis Gallery, and Art.Science.Gallery.

 Gaston is currently on faculty at The Art School of The Contemporary Austin and continues to instruct workshops and classes from her private studio in Central Texas.
 She has also had the pleasure of teaching Botanical Illustration at the Ladybird Johnson Wildflower Center.

 When she is not completing illustrations, teaching classes, or getting lost in saturated colors, Clair spends time in her garden caring for and observing local wildflowers and plants.
 She is passionate about native plants and the environment.
-She celebrates life with her husband, daughter, and their lovable dog and cat in peaceful Round Rock, TX.
+She celebrates life with her family, and their lovable dog and cat in peaceful Round Rock, TX.